 I used the CTE and RME drinking water intake rates based on ATSDR default values (described in Section 8 of this Report).
-The range of default water intake values from ATSDR for adults for CTE and RME values are 1.313 and 3.229 L/day, respectively.
-Additionally, I used the conservative intake value of 6 L/day based on ATSDR's estimate for marines at Camp Lejeune.
+The default water intake values from ATSDR for adults for CTE and RME values are 1.313 and 3.229 L/day, respectively.
+I also used the conservative intake value of 6 L/day.
+Mr. Hill was a chaplain at Camp Lejeune and spent at least part of his time speaking with marines; his indoctrination training (which I am assuming was the most physically intense part of his time at Camp Lejeune) occurred between 1985 and 2010, but did not last for the entire duration of his time at Camp Lejeune (Bruce Hill April 9, 2024 Deposition Transcript, pg.
+41).
+Mr. Hill exercised (e.g., used a gym, ran, played basketball) 2-3 times per week (Bruce Hill April 9, 2024 Deposition Transcript, pg.
+38).
 Use of a maximum daily drinking water intake of 6 L/day is reasonable and supported by the evidence.